Digital product development guide

 Performance requirements

-Using the proper algorithms and making sure we have indexed the database tables goes a long way.
-We don’t try to optimise before we know where the bottlenecks of the system under development will be.
+Using the proper algorithms and ensuring the database tables are indexed goes a long way.
+We don’t try to optimise until we know where the bottlenecks in the system under development will be.

 Reliability requirements

-We tend to create clusters with VPSs and provide reliability through basic distributed system principles.
+We tend to build clusters with VPSs and ensure reliability through basic distributed systems principles.

-We try to stick to the components that are already widely used and known to work as expected.
-Naturally, there are also some projects where experimenting with new components poses a lower risk.
+We try to stick to components that are already widely used and known to work as expected.
+Naturally, there are also some projects where experimenting with new components carries a lower risk.

 Technological flexibility

-The best way to be flexible is to stick to best practices within the given framework as closely as you can.
+The best way to be flexible is to stick to best practices within the given framework as closely as possible.

 Competence development and research

-Some projects allow more explorative and brave technological decisions.
-In cases like these, it is crucial to make sure that everyone involved understands the potential benefits and pitfalls of the approach chosen before moving on.
+Some projects allow for more exploratory and bold technological decisions.
+In such cases, it’s crucial to ensure that everyone involved understands the potential benefits and pitfalls of the chosen approach before moving forward.

-All projects tend to share some aspects in their fundamental design.
-We try to find the solutions where we separate the system to autonomous units that can work independently in a subtask as much as possible.
+All projects tend to share certain aspects in their fundamental design.
+We aim to design systems by separating them into autonomous units that can work independently on subtasks wherever possible.

-Early on, it is important to understand the data as well as the data flow patterns in the system.
-This helps modelling the rest of the solution around this knowledge.
+Early in the process, it is important to understand both the data and the data flow patterns within the system.
+This understanding helps shape the rest of the solution around a solid foundation.

-We suggest employing a relational database as the fundamental data persistence layer.
-However, when there are strong offline requirements with multiple users interacting with the same dataset, we’d go with PouchDB/CouchDB based solutions.
+We recommend using a relational database as the primary data persistence layer.
+However, when there are strong offline requirements involving multiple users interacting with the same dataset, we opt for PouchDB/CouchDB-based solutions.

-If there is need for multiple services, the inter-process communication is mostly built around message queue abstractions, be it RabbitMQ or Redis.
-In some cases, we use HTTP REST APIs as the communication layer as well – but only in cases where the API was used by other clients too, and there was no evident way to make it queue based.
+When multiple services are required, inter-process communication is typically built around message queue abstractions, such as RabbitMQ or Redis.
+In some cases, we use HTTP REST APIs as the communication layer as well – but only when the API is also used by other clients and there is no practical way to make it queue-based.

-Depending on the need up the stack, we assess at least the interactions between the client and back end services to determine if we should go with a REST or GraphQL based solution.
+Depending on requirements higher up the stack, we evaluate the interactions between the client and backend services to determine whether a REST- or GraphQL-based solution is more appropriate.

 Creating the environment

 Typically, we create the environment based on an existing project.
-We have experimented with creating templates, but have found it difficult to implement cost-efficient and one size fits all solutions this way.
+We have experimented with creating templates but found it difficult to implement cost-efficient, one-size-fits-all solutions this way.

 Task management

-In bigger projects involving many people we always organise the work in Kanban-style agile process.
-The sprint is planned and stories are created in Shortcut which has an in-house built integration to GitLab making sure they are in sync.
+In larger projects involving many people, we always organise the work using a Kanban-style agile process.
+Each sprint is planned, and stories are created in Shortcut, which has an in-house integration with GitLab to keep everything in sync.

 Implementation cycle

-Once the developer picks the highest-priority issue to implement, the work is started in a new branch that can be created automatically in GitLab.
+Once a developer picks the highest-priority issue to implement, the work begins in a new branch, which can be created automatically in GitLab.

-The developer then proceeds with the implementation and asks for input or advice from project members, the client or colleagues along the way.
-When the implementation is completed, a reviewer is assigned to the issue and a code review is conducted.
-Once the findings have been resolved, the code gets merged to the relevant branch and the CI/CD pipelines take care of the deployment.
+The developer then proceeds with the implementation, seeking input or advice from project members, the client, or colleagues as needed.
+When the implementation is complete, a reviewer is assigned to the issue, and a code review is conducted.
+After all findings have been addressed, the code is merged into the relevant branch, and the CI/CD pipelines handle the deployment.

 Quality control and testing

-If the budget allows, we always suggest covering at least the most vital aspects of the solution with unit- and integration tests.
-That, along with a good plan for manual testing, is sufficient for most small-scale projects.
+If the budget allows, we always recommend covering at least the most critical parts of the solution with unit and integration tests.
+Combined with a good plan for manual testing, this is sufficient for most small-scale projects.

-When deciding on creating UI tests, it is always preferable to implement them when the UI is to close to being complete.
+When introducing UI tests, it is best to implement them when the user interface is to close to completion.

 Going live

-A project should have at least the basic CI set up in e.g. GitLab to make sure the work gets packaged, (tested) and deployed to environments properly.
-We have a good set of CI configurations that can be incorporated in new projects and are easily worth the investment.
+Each project should have at least the basic CI setup in, for example, GitLab, to ensure the work is packaged, tested and deployed to the environments properly.
+We maintain a solid set of CI configurations that can be incorporated into new projects – and are easily worth the initial investment.

-We also add a basic set of metrics and monitoring to the backend services, along with Sentry and other tools that make it possible to proactively find issues and system errors before the users might even know about them.
+We also include a standard set of metrics and monitoring for backend services, along with Sentry and other tools that enable proactive detection of issues and system errors, often before users even have a chance to notice them.

 Monitoring

-Having monitoring and error reporting for both the back end and front end makes it possible to quickly react to errors in production.
+Having monitoring and error reporting for both the back end and front end makes it possible to quickly react to issues in production.

-The specific set of data to be collected and monitored depends on the service.
-From a technical standpoint, it should be chosen on the basis of what best allows us to stay on top of things when preventing and dealing with possible issues.
-Certain metrics are always relevant: CPU and memory usage, instance load, number of successful requests etc.
+The specific data to be collected and monitored depends on the service.
+From a technical standpoint, it should be selected on the basis of what best enables us to stay on top of things when preventing and dealing with possible issues.
+Certain metrics are always relevant, such as CPU and memory usage, instance load and the number of successful requests.

-Once we have created the CD pipelines, it is easy to update the system after the problem is identified.
+Once the CD pipelines are in place, it becomes easy to update the system after the problem has been identified.

 05Testing